Swendude/JS-functions/index.md

 const greeting = 'Hello world';

 function talk() {
-  // this function can acces the global scope console.log(greeting);
+  // this function can access the global scope console.log(greeting);
   console.log('The Answer to the Ultimate Question of Life\
     , the Universe, and Everything is ' + life);